Rajesh Gangwar

-Rajesh Gangwar (born 12 January 1967) is a socialist who believes in nonviolence.
-Born and raised in a small village of Bareilly, Uttar Pradesh he became an engineer, but left his career after becoming interested in social movements.
+Rajesh Gangwar (born 12 January 1967) is an activist.
+Born and raised in a small village of Bareilly, Uttar Pradesh he became an engineer, but left his career after becoming interested in nonviolent social movements.
 He has been on several hunger strikes to protest against the harassment of women.

 Early life

 Rajesh Gangwar was born in Chakdaha, a small village in Bareilly on 12 January 1967, to a family with a background in agriculture.
-After completing primary and secondary education at Patel Inter College, Dhaunra Bareilly, and Government Inter College, Bareilly, he studied Engineering at Government Polytechnic Nainital before graduating from Bareilly College, with an interest in Sociology.
+After completing primary and secondary education at Patel Inter College, Dhaunra Bareilly, and Government Inter College, Bareilly, he studied engineering at Government Polytechnic Nainital before graduating from Bareilly College, with an interest in Sociology.
 He began working as an engineer at Oswal Sugar Mill, Nawabganj, Bareilly, but three years later found he lacked sufficient interest in the field, and left to focus on social work.

 Protests

 Rajesh Gangwar has been on several hunger strikes to protest the harassment of women.